How to touch up stain on kitchen cabinets?

 But what if the stain is still hanging around?
 That’s where touch-up paint comes into play.
 If you’ve got a little leftover paint from when you first painted your cabinets, you’re in luck!
 Use a small brush to carefully dab the paint onto the stained area.
 It’s like giving your cabinets a little facelift.
 Just be sure to blend it in well so it doesn’t look like a patch job.

-READ How much should I charge to paint kitchen cabinets?
+READ How much space between kitchen island and cabinets?

 From Drab to Fab: A Step-by-Step Guide to Stain Touch-Ups on Kitchen Cabinets